Check Rates and Availability

 Is there anywhere to hang out in the hotel?

 The cafe restaurant area has both indoor and outdoor seating.
-Whilst we were staying, there were always people coming and going, so even though this is a fairly compact hotel it had a bit vibrancy.
+During our stay, people were always coming and going, so even though this is a fairly small hotel, it has a bit vibrancy.

 What are the rooms like?

-The room layouts are all doubles or twins.
+The rooms are either double or twin.
 The smallest size rooms still have a little sofa seating space with a table, so you’re not limited to sitting on the bed.

-There’s plenty of plug sockets and usb ports for charing or plugging in your devices.
-There’s a large TV in every room and just enough space for working on a laptop.
+There are plenty of plug sockets and USB ports for charging or plugging in your devices.
+There’s a large TV in every room, and just enough space for working on a laptop.

-The Japanese yukatta style dressing gowns are nice and colourful, which par well with the tastefully decorated rooms.
-For a hotel of this price range, the rooms defintely have good standard of design.
+The Japanese yukata-style dressing gowns are nice and colorful, which pair well with the tastefully decorated rooms.
+For a hotel of this price range, the rooms definitely have a good standard of design.

 the square ginza bed